nfour/frontend-state/src/mobx/XRouter/README.md

 // Navigates to: /en/user/22
 router.routes.userProfile.push({ language: 'en', userId: '55' })

-// Just change the language in the active route
+// Just change the language in the active route.
+// This works as long as the parameter is shared between all routes.
 // Navigates to: /da/user/22
 router.route?.push({ language: 'da' })